yang123vc/qf/README.md

   }
   ```

-- Create a type qf.ExtraCode and add it to the qf.ExtraCodeList in your main function.
+- Create a type qf.ExtraCode and add it to the qf.ExtraCodeMap in your main function.
 Example is :

   ```go
   validateProfile := func(jsonData string) string{